 - Puzzles, such as mazes

 - Submissions from readers, such as tips, reviews, and advice

 A one-year subscription to OWL includes 10 issues.
 Unlike many kids’ magazines, OWL includes some ads.
 However, they’re mainly for nonprofit organizations related to science or nature, such as Canada’s Girl Guides and the Invasive Species Centre.

 Kids who love sports will love reading Sports Illustrated Kids.
 Launched in 1989, this spinoff of the adult publication Sports Illustrated focuses on covering sports in a way that’s educational for 8- to 14-year-olds.

-The magazine tends to steer clear of more controversial topics related to sports, such as performance-enhancing drugs or the national anthem protests in the NFL.
+The magazine tends to steer clear of more controversial topics, such as performance-enhancing drugs or the national anthem protests in the NFL.
 Instead, articles often focus on the character-building aspects of sports, with themes such as teamwork, goal setting, and perseverance.